-E. Mobile home assessment appeals
+D. Mobile home assessment appeals

 The mobile home or manufactured home owner may appeal the assessment by appearing at the BOR and presenting sworn testimony as to its true and correct market value.
-This applies to a mobile home or manufactured home whether it is assessed as real estate, personal property, or subject to the monthly municipal permit fee.
+This applies to a mobile home or manufactured home whether it is assessed as real estate, or subject to the monthly municipal permit fee.

-F. Mobile home exemption disputes
+E. Mobile home exemption disputes